×

 Basic Pricing Structure For Art

 As a baseline, many suggest calculating your hourly rate based on how long it took to create the piece plus the cost of materials.
-However, several other essential factors must be considered when determining your value.
+However, several other essential factors must be considered when determining your art’s value.

 Why Pricing Your Art Matters